This is the final part in a series for Procurement teams.

 - Provide spend visibility across the entire organization

-- Ensure that value is realized through contract management and supplier relationships
+- Ensure that value is realized through procurement contract management and supplier relationships

 - Enable organization-wide agility, flawless compliance, and reduce risk